williamnagels/cpptraining/slides/3_reference_semantics.md

 0x8bdeb0 0 size: 1000
 ```
 ---
-## Temporary that has been moved from
+## C++ standard: moved from resource
-- Valid destructible state
+1. **Valid** destructible state
-- What is possible -> implementation defined.
+2. What is possible -> implementation defined.
-- Works on GCC, might crash on msvc
+3. Advice: only assume instance can be destructed.
 ---
 ## std::move
 - std::move unconditionally casts input to a movable reference